rukbotto/vim-config/README.markdown

 ## Color Scheme / Airline Theme Combinations

-This is a suggested list of color scheme / airline theme combinations that play nice with each other.
+This is a suggested list of color scheme / airline themes that play nice with each other:

 |Color Scheme|Airline Theme|
 |------------|-------------|